joswayski/kontext/README.md

     - Admin API URL at http://localhost:29644
     - Console URL at http://localhost:8081

+### Notes
+- If running outside of docker, make sure to update the URLs in your `.env` to point to `localhost:PORT` instead.
+See [docker-compose.yaml](docker-compose.yaml) for more info.
-The Admin API and console will be removed eventually, as we're trying to recreate this somewhat.
-We are also using [Redpanda]("https://redpanda.com/") due to the smaller resource footprint.
-See [docker-compose.yaml](./docker-compose.yaml) for more details.
+- The Admin API and console will be removed eventually, as we're trying to recreate this somewhat.
+- We are also using [Redpanda]("https://redpanda.com/") due to the smaller resource footprint.